Mark Schultz (wrestler): Collegiate career

 Schultz was voted by his peers "College Wrestler of the decade" in the book "The Golden Era of Amateur Wrestling: 1980's" by Reginald Rowe.
-Schultz attended UCLA and went 18-8 at 150 & 158 lbs his freshman year.
-He transferred to the University of Oklahoma, redshirted, and in the following three years (1981–83) won three NCAA Championships.
+Schultz attended UCLA and went 18–8 at 150 & 158 lbs his freshman year.
+In the summer of 1979 Mark and Dave Schultz made the Junior World Team, met Oklahoma Assistant coach Jim Humphrey who convinced them to transfer to Oklahoma University.
+In August, 1979 Mark and Dave Schultz transferred to the University of Oklahoma & redshirted.
+During Mark and Dave's redshirt year Dave won every tournament he entered while Mark failed to place at every tournament.
+Mark was unranked among the top 20 wrestlers in the nation until November 1980 when Schultz defeated #1 ranked Mike DeAnna 8–1 in the finals of the Great Plains Tournament in Lincoln, Nebraska.
+Schultz went from being unranked one week to ranked 2nd the next week.
+In the following three years (1981–83) Mark won three NCAA titles.
 Schultz was the NCAA Champion his sophomore year at 167 lbs.
-His junior year Schultz moved up to 177 lbs where he faced two-time NCAA Champion (1980, 1981) Ed Banach.
-Former NCAA Champion (at 167 lbs in 1980) Matt Reiss also moved up to 177 lbs and placed 8th.
-Banach was on track to become the first 4-time NCAA champion in history; however, Schultz beat Banach 16-8 in "one of, if not the best, NCAA finals match of all time" and was named Outstanding Wrestler for the tournament.
-In 1983 Mark Schultz set the University of Oklahoma record for most victories (27) in an undefeated season and was named Oklahoma Student-Athlete of the year.
+He defeated his Great Plains opponent, Iowa Hawkeye senior Mike DeAnna 10–4 in the 1981 NCAA Finals in Princeton, NJ.
+Matt Reiss, 1980 NCAA Champion at 167 lbs took 8th at 167 in 1981.
+Schultz moved up to 177 lbs his junior year where he faced another Iowa Hawkeye in the NCAA finals, two-time NCAA Champion (1980, 1981) Ed Banach.
+Schultz had lost to Banach 4 times before 1982.
+Schultz said Banach was the best conditioned wrestler he ever faced and saw him run a mile in about 5 minutes.
+A month before the 1982 NCAA's Schultz defeated Banach 10–9 in the Oklahoma vs. Iowa dual meet at Lloyd Noble Arena.
+The 2 teams ended the dual in a 19–19 tie.
+In 1982 the 1980 NCAA Champion at 167 lbs, Matt Reiss, moved up weight so there were 4 NCAA titles represented at 177 lbs.
+Banach was exceptional defeating every opponent except one in the 1980, 1981, and 1982 NCAA's by fall or superior decision.
+Banach was on track to become the first 4-time NCAA champion in history; however, Schultz won 16–8 in "one of, if not the best, NCAA finals match of all time" and was named Outstanding Wrestler for the tournament.
+In 1983 Schultz set the University of Oklahoma record for most victories (27) in an undefeated season and was voted Oklahoma University Student-Athlete of the year.
+In the 1983 NCAA's in Oklahoma City, Schultz defeated Duane Goldman 4–2, the 3rd Iowa Hawkeye he faced in the NCAA finals.